FrameEnder/ProtoEngine/README.md

 ## What it does

 ProtoEngine is a self-hosted search page for the websites you actually use.
-Add links, tag them, and search across everything from one dark, customizable page.
+Add links, tag them, and search across everything from a completely, customizable webapp.
 It runs as a single container and keeps all its data in one SQLite file, so there's nothing else to set up.